seashore115/iBeacons/README.md

 iBeacons
 ========

-An app which is used to collect nearby general beacons message
+An app which is used to collect nearby general beacons message and could predict the current location used for indoor navigation.

 Attention: